wysockij/stm32/README.md

 ## Project specification

-Simple air gyroscope with artificial horizon.
+Simple air gyroscope and accelerometer with artificial horizon displayed on lcd 16x2.